Cordillera Central (Puerto Rico): Flora

 The Cordillera Central is home to several types of forests such as the tropical montane forest, which includes the cloud and dwarf forests, and the subtropical moist forest.
 Trees at middle elevations tend to be the tallest while those closer to the mountain summits tend to be smaller.
 Some of the most common plant species are the West Indian treefern (Cyathea arborea), the trumpet tree (Cecropia peltata), the nemoca tree (Ocotea moschata), the West Indian sumac (Brunellia comocladifolia), the yucca plum pine (Podocarpus coriaceus), the candlewood or tabonuco tree (Dacryodes excelsa), the bulletwood (Manilkara bidentata), the Puerto Rican magnolia (Magnolia portoricensis), the maga tree (Thespesia grandiflora), and the Sierra palm tree (Prestoea montana).
 The foothills are home to plants such as the coroso palm tree (Acrocomia media) and the West Indian locust (Hymenaea courbaril).
 Most of the endangered species are also endemic, and they include species such as the Cordillera maiden fern (Amauropelta inabonensis), only found in Cerro Rosa, Cook's holly (Ilex cookii) which is only found in Cerro de Punta and Mount Jayuya, and the palo de ramon (Banara vanderbiltii) of which only 20 wild individuals remain.
-The Caribbean pine (Pinus caribaea) and the West Indian mahogany (Swietenia macrophylla) have been introduced and successfully adapted to the mountain forests.
+The Caribbean pine (Pinus caribaea) and the West Indian (Swietenia mahagoni) and Honduran mahogany trees (S. macrophylla) have been introduced and successfully adapted to the mountain forests.

 Fauna

 This region is home to a high number of endemic animal species, most of which are birds and amphibians.
 In addition to the common coqui (Eleutherodactylus coqui), the mountain forests are home to at least 10 other species of coqui (Eleutherodactylus sp.), some of which are endangered.
 Some reptile species found in the forest are the Puerto Rican ground lizard (Pholidoscelis exsul), the blind worm lizard (Amphisbaena caeca), the endangered Puerto Rican boa (Chilabothrus inornatus) and the Puerto Rican racer (Borikenophis portoricensis).
 The most common birds are the Puerto Rican woodpecker (Melanerpes portoricensis), the Puerto Rican tody (Todus mexicanus), the Puerto Rican lizard cuckoo (Coccyzus vieilloti), the zenaida dove (Zenaida aurita), the Puerto Rican emerald hummingbird (Riccordia maugeaus) and the red-tailed hawk (Buteo jamaicensis).
-The Puerto Rican parrot used to be very common in the region but it is now critically endangered; other endangered birds are the Puerto Rican broad-winged hawk and the Puerto Rican sharp-shinned hawk.
+The Puerto Rican parrot (Amazona vittata) used to be very common in the region but it is now critically endangered; other endangered birds are the Puerto Rican broad-winged hawk, Bicknell's thrush and the Puerto Rican sharp-shinned hawk.

 The rivers and streams that originate in the mountains are home to species such as the mountain mullet (Dajaus monticola) and the gata shrimp (Atya lanipes).
 There is also a number of bat species found throughout the region including the Antillean ghost-faced bat (Mormoops blainvillei), the greater bulldog bat (Noctilio leporinus) and the sooty mustached bat (Pteronotus quadridens).
-The invasive small Indian mongoose (Urva auropunctata) is very common and considered a threat to many endangered native species.
+The invasive small Indian mongoose (Urva auropunctata) and black rat (Rattus rattus) are very common and considered a threat to many endangered native species.